miikanissi/miikanissi.com/content/about.md

 ## My Website

-My website's publishing method has migrated from an [automated bash script](https://github.com/miikanissi/blogi), to Emacs Org-mode to a [Makefile based static website generator (mblog)](https://github.com/miikanissi/mblog) and now to [Hugo](https://gohugo.io/) with my own [custom theme](https://github.com/miikanissi/debet-esse).
+The publishing method of my website has migrated from an [automated bash script](https://github.com/miikanissi/blogi), to Emacs Org-mode to a [Makefile based static website generator (mblog)](https://github.com/miikanissi/mblog) and now to [Hugo](https://github.com/miikanissi/miikanissi.com) with my own [custom theme](https://github.com/miikanissi/debet-esse).
 Throughout these changes my goal has remained the same: to make a simple static blog website, no JavaScript, no excessive CSS, but a distraction free place to share my ideas and guides on technology.